pdsink/pdsink/README.md

 See [docs](./docs) and [examples](./examples).

-For real world complex scenario see heater-related classes in [Reflow Micro Table](https://github.com/puzrin/reflow_micro/tree/master/firmware/src/heater) project.
+For a real-world complex scenario, see the heater-related classes in the [Reflow Micro Table](https://github.com/puzrin/reflow_micro/tree/master/firmware/src/heater) project.

-Note that this package uses [ETL](https://www.etlcpp.com/) but does not pin a specific version, to avoid conflicts with your application.
-Set a specific dependency version in your application to keep the configuration stable.
+Note that this package uses [ETL](https://www.etlcpp.com/) but does not pin a specific version to avoid conflicts with your application.
+Pin a specific dependency version in your application to keep the configuration stable.